labschedule/LabPortal/README.md

 - a set of display configurations

-Once a new push is done on the main branch, any updates on these files will be passed to the github page which will be available at:
+Once a new push is done on the main branch, any updates on these files will be passed to the github page which is be available at:

 ```
 https://{GITHUB_USERNAME}.github.io/LabPortal/